loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     > what can be said at all can be said clearly, and what we cannot talk about we must pass over in silence.

     With 'semantics' i do not here mean the 'semantic' of 'semantic web'.
-That is just a mirage, a passing fad.
+That is just a mirage, a passing fad that came and went with XML.

     I'm talking about clarity.

     For there to arise clarity in a program, the parts of the code should be clear, they should be arranged in a clear way, and they should interact in clear ways.